 This allowed Canadians suffering from deliberating symptoms of various diseases, cancer treatment, arthritis, and other medical conditions safe access to Cannabis.

-I am into my fourth year of being a legal cannabis patient and I don’t regret that decision for a moment.
+I am into my fifth year of being a legal cannabis patient and I don’t regret that decision for a moment.
 I only wish I did it sooner but I was misinformed and did not know the proper protocols for obtaining my cannabis prescription.
 I was under the impression that getting a legal prescription would cost me money!
-Alas I was wrong and am glad I pursued this.
+Alas, I was wrong and am glad I pursued this.